Chocolate Salted Caramel Cupcakes

 - If not using immediately, frosting can be refrigerated up to 5 days or frozen up to 1 month, in an airtight container.
 Before using, bring to room temperature, and beat on low speed until smooth again.

-Like I mentioned before, these cupcakes are pretty time consuming, but well worth the effort!
+Like I mentioned before, these Chocolate Salted Caramel Cupcakes are pretty time consuming, but well worth the effort!
 I didn’t feel cheated at all by using my cake shortcut!
 A batch of these cupcakes is a fabulous way to share some love don’t you think?

 Other Valentines Day Treats you may enjoy: